 44 Adams Avenue West,

-Opened in 1917 inside the Fine Arts Building, the Adams Theater was designed, like so many other Detroit theaters, by C. Howard Crane for the Kunsky circuit.
-It was a vaudeville house for a short time, but by 1918, was screening silent films.
+Opened on September 1, 1917 inside the Fine Arts Building, the Adams Theater was designed, like so many other Detroit theaters, by C. Howard Crane for the Kunsky circuit.
+It was a vaudeville house for a short time, opening with the play “Romance” starring Vaughan Glaser and his Company.
+By 1918 it was screening silent films.

 The Adams Theater was one of the earliest Detroit houses equipped for CinemaScope – installed for the 1953 feature “The Knights of the Round Table”.
 Five years later, MGM Camera65 was installed.

-H & E Balaban sold the Adams Theater to Community Theatres in 1963, and it received a modernization at that time.
+H & E Balaban sold the Adams Theater to Community Theatres in 1963, and it received a modernization at that time to the plans of architect Ted Rogvoy.
 In the late-1960’s and early-1970’s, the Adams Theater started to screen exploitation and adult films.

 In 1988, hoping to bring new life to the aging theater, it was triplexed.
 However, outside forces would doom that strategy.
 In that same year, tragedy struck twice at the Adams Theater.
 First, a man was murdered in one of the auditoriums, and later that year, two teenagers were wounded during a shootout before a movie in front of the theater.